Vertical Lifeline Systems – Components and Design

 - Allows a sliding-type fall arrester to be attached and detached at least at the two extremities of the rail length

-Engineered Fall Protection supplies DBI-SALA and PROTECTA vertical fall arrest systems in Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Engineered Fall Protection supplies DBI-SALA and PROTECTA vertical fall arrest systems; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.